How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Travel industry members can purchase a 1-Day Pass for themselves and one guest at a 10% discount.

-If you are a travel agent, cruise line employee, or airline employee, head to a ticket booth window with a valid ID (such as an IATA, IATAN, or CLIA card) to take advantage of this discount.
+If you are a travel agent, cruise line employee, or airline employee, visit a ticketing window with a valid ID (such as an IATA, IATAN, or CLIA card) to take advantage of this discount.

 Pros: Yay for travel industry discounts!

 Cons: Must be purchased in person.
-You can use my promo code if you want to skip the line.
+You can use my promo code to skip the line.

 Did you know that you can give San Diego Zoo gift cards?
-This could provide excellent value to Zoo lovers and enable them to save on San Diego Zoo tickets, enjoy one of their many upgraded experiences, or save on an annual membership.
+This could provide excellent value for Zoo lovers, enabling them to save on San Diego Zoo tickets, enjoy one of the Zoo’s many upgraded experiences, or save on an annual membership.

-A gift card can be purchased in denominations of $50 and above.
-Think about gifting these for special occasions and holidays so that gift recipients can purchase admission for less out of pocket.
+Gift cards are available in denominations of $50 or more.
+Consider gifting these for special occasions and holidays so gift recipients can purchase admission at a lower out-of-pocket cost.

 Pros: A great way to gift an annual membership.

-Cons: These are not great for one-day tickets because you’ll have to pay gate prices.
+Cons: These are not ideal for one-day tickets, as you’ll have to pay gate prices.
 It’s best to use them for memberships and souvenirs.

 The Skyfari Aerial Tram at San Diego Zoo in the sky on a sunny day.